vincentle1/admin-dashboard-odin/README.md

 # admin-dashboard-odin
-A data dashboard created in order to practice using CSS Grid and other advanced layout methods.
+A data dashboard created in order to practice using CSS Grid and semantic HTML.